PKizzle/dns/README.md

   This will be extended (later/TODO) to allow reading from a text presentation format.

-  There will probably also be a `Stateful` section in the message that holds DNS Stateful Operation (DSO) records, these records will also be _RRs_.
+  There is also a `Stateful` section in the message that holds DNS Stateful Operation (DSO) records, these records will also be _RRs_.

 - `New` will return an RR, `NewRR` will be gone.